-A regular customer of mine had an issue with one of the binding posts of his amazing Balanced Audio Technology VK-500 MOSFET amplifier.
-I fixed it for him, read about the repair below.
+My customer had an issue with a binding post on his amazing Balanced Audio Technology BAT VK-500 MOSFET amplifier.
+Read about the repair below.

 - 250/450 Watts RMS per channel into 8/4 ohms